Software Support Team: Hydrology

 StreamStats (USGS) - StreamStats is a Web-based tool that allows users to obtain streamflow statistics, drainage-basin characteristics, and other information for user-selected sites on streams.

-WEPP (National Soil Erosion Research Laboratory) - The Water Erosion Prediction Project (WEPP) model is a process-based, distributed parameter, continuous simulation, erosion prediction model for use on personal computers running Windows 95/98/NT/2000/XP.
+WEPP (National Soil Erosion Research Laboratory) - The Water Erosion Prediction Project (WEPP) model is a process-based, distributed parameter, continuous simulation, erosion prediction model.

 Other software sources/lists: